-In SHR we observed alterations in the geometry of the coronary artery signalizing hypertrophy of the arterial wall - increased wall thickness, cross sectional area, and wall thickness/inner diameter ratio.
+In SHR we observed alterations in the geometry of the coronary artery signalizing hypertrophy of the arterial wall - increased wall thickness, cross-sectional area, and wall thickness/inner diameter ratio.
 No difference was found in inner diameter.
-Hypertrophy of the arterial wall at this age was documented by many authors in various arteries (Cunha et al. 1997, Rizzoni et al. 1998).
-But on the other hand Lee et al. (1983) observed hypertrophy of the arterial wall in the first order branch and small arterioles of the superior mesenteric artery (SMA) in 10 - 12 - week- old SHR but not in SMA itself.
+Hypertrophy of the arterial wall at this age was documented by many authors in various arteries (Owens and Schwartz 1982, Cunha et al. 1997, Rizzoni et al. 1998).
+Nevertheless, Lee et al. (1983) observed hypertrophy of the arterial wall in the first order branch and small arterioles of the superior mesenteric artery (SMA) in 10- to 12-week-old SHR but not in SMA itself.

-In spite of pronounced alterations in the geometry of the coronary artery in SHR circumferential stress (BP x radius/wall thickness) did not differ from that in Wistar rats.
-It means that increase of BP in SHR was properly balanced by increased WT/ID ratio.
-No differences in circumferential stress between 12 - week-old SHR and age matched Wistar rats was also observed by Cunha et al. (1997) in the carotid artery.
+In spite of pronounced alterations in the geometry of coronary artery in SHR the circumferential stress (BP x radius/wall thickness) did not differ from that in Wistar rats.
+It means that BP increase in SHR was properly balanced by increased WT/ID ratio.
+No differences in circumferential stress of the carotid artery between 12-week-old SHR and age-matched Wistar rats was also reported by Cunha et al. (1997).

-Losartan administration evoked a higher effect on the geometry of the coronary artery in SHR compared with Wistar rats.
-We suggest that increased ID (ID in SHR was increased at about 18%, contrary to about 3% in Wistar rats) and higher antiproliferative (WT and CSA were reduced at about 25% resp.
-13 % in SHR, vs. about 10% resp.
-5% in Wistar rat) than antihypertensive effect in SHR after losartan administration disturbed the balance among the parameters participating on circumferential stress and due to this WT/ID ratio was too low for a given intraluminal pressure, and it resulted in significant increase of circumferential stress.
+Losartan administration evoked a higher effect on the geometry of the coronary artery in SHR compared to Wistar rats.
+We suggest that augmented vasodilating effect (ID in SHR was increased at about 18 %, contrary to about 3 % in Wistar rats) and higher antiproliferative effect (WT and CSA were reduced at about 25 % and 13 % in SHR, vs. about 10 % and 5 % in Wistar rat) rather than antihypertensive effect in SHR after losartan administration disturbed the balance among the parameters participating on circumferential stress and due to this WT/ID ratio was too low for a given intraluminal pressure.
+This resulted in significant increase of circumferential stress.
 Increased circumferential stress appears to be one of the most important stimuli leading to hypertrophy of the arterial wall.
 Having in mind the findings of Thubrikar and Robicsek (1995) that decrease of circumferential stress inhibits atherogenesis, we suppose that the opposite could aggravate the pathological processes in the arterial wall.
-Since the effect of losartan on the geometry of the coronary artery seems to be greater than that expected on the basis of the BP reduction, our data suggest that losartan may also induce structural changes in the heart and blood vessels by a pressure-independent mechanism.
+Since the effect of losartan on the geometry of the coronary artery seems to be greater than that expected on the basis of BP reduction, our data suggest that losartan may also induce structural changes in the heart and blood vessels by a pressure-independent mechanism.